okandemirofficial/flutter_fast_start/README.md

 `final route = locator<RouterService>().currentRouteName();`

-##### Auto Route Service not requires BuildContext but some limitations.
+##### Auto Route Service not requires BuildContext but has some limitations.
 From the AutoRoute documentation:
 > Note: navigating without context is not recommended in nested navigation unless you use navigate instead of push and you provide a full hierarchy. e.g router.navigate(SecondRoute(children: [SubChild2Route()]))
 ### Dio Network Service
-Network service consist of only one method asks NetworkPaths class as a parameter.
-It pushes all the error messages automaticly via notification service.
+Network service consists of only one method that asks NetworkPaths class as a parameter.
+It pushes all the error messages automatically via the notification service.

-If you have a API request you should insert your API endpoints to NetworkPaths class and use this:
+If you have an API request you should insert your API endpoints to NetworkPaths class and use this:
 `var data = locator<NetworkService>().execute(NetworkPaths.getUserById);`

 ### Snackbar Notification Service